Future of Public Safety Scholars

 new transfer student

-The Future of Public Safety Scholars (“FPS Scholars”) Program is a paid internship, academic, and professional development program to support students interested in public safety careers.
+Launched in Fall 2024, the Future of Public Safety Scholars (“FPS Scholars”) Program is an experiential learning program to support students interested in public safety careers.
 This program is sponsored by John Jay College’s Future of Public Safety Initiative, which helps communities across the country reshape safety policy, programs, and budgets to support healthy, safe, and racially just communities.

-Students who are accepted to this program will receive the following opportunities over the course of a year (Fall 2024 – Summer 2025):
+Our FPS Scholars receive the following opportunities over the course of a year (Fall 2026 – Summer 2027):

 • Invitations to attend/participate in Future of Public Safety Initiative programs